AdaSwarm/AdaSwarm/README.md

     - ``L(.)`` is loss, to drive the optimization

 2. Approximate gradiants of ``L(.)`` w.r.t ``f(.)``
-    - run an independent Sawrm optimizer over L with particlae dimension equal to the size of the network's output layer
+    - run an independent Sawrm optimizer over ``L(.)`` with particle dimension equal to the size of the network's output layer
     - using swarm particle parameters, approximate the gradiant of  ``L(.)`` w.r.t ``f(.)``

 3. Get gradiants of ``f(.)`` w.r.t ``w``
     - using standard ``AutoDiff``, via chain rule, get the approximate gradiant of ``f(.)`` w.r.t ``w``

-4. Approximate gradiants of ``L(.)`` w.r.t ``w``
+4. Approximate gradiants of ``L(.)`` w.r.t ``w`` via Chain Rule
     - take the product of gradiants in steps (2) and (3)

 5. Updates the network weigths via standard Back Propagation

 ## Why does it work?
-Changes are very negligible!
+Changes seem very minor!

-At this time, we only have huch that, Swarm, by being a meta-hueristic algorithm, has less tendency to trap in local minimal or has better exploration capabilities, is helping the problem overall.
-Secondly, entire information about the "learning" comes from the loss, and the function ``f(.)`` only specifies the relationship between input and output.
+At this time, we only have huch that, Swarm, by being a meta-hueristic algorithm, has less tendency to get trapped in local minimal or has better exploration capabilities, is helping the problem overall.
+Secondly, entire information about the "learning" comes from the loss, and the function ``f(.)`` only specifies the structural relationship between input and output.

-So, having better "optimization" capabilities at the loss, in general, are going to be helpfu.
-We have ample empirical evidence to support this claim.
-We dont have rich theory, however.
-In contrast, to the best of our knowledge, all current optmization techniues, only harvest information coming from a single paradigm.
-AdaSwarm combines different perspectives, like in an ensemble.
+So, having better "optimization" capabilities at the loss, in general, are going to be helpful.
+While we have ample empirical evidence that shows that *AdaSwarm* is working well, we dont have rich theory, however.
+We only have few speculations like the one stated earlier.

+Another speculation, speculation at this time, is that, to the best of our knowledge, all current optmization techniues only harvest information coming from a single paradigm.
+Whereas, *AdaSwarm* combines different perspectives, like in an ensemble.
 More of an ensemble, it is a composition -- where different perspectives get chained.
+That is one fundamental difference beteen AdaSwarm and other population-based technqiues.

 In someways, just like an neural network archicture is compsoed of several layers, AdaSwarm is a composition of optmizers.
 That composition eventually fits into the chain rule.

-The changes are very small.
+As a result, the changes are very small.
 Same is the case with Adam and RMSProp, right?
 Other notable examples, where we see prnounced differences in speed/convergance, with very simple changes in the maps aere:
 - _Proximal gradient descent_ vs _Accelerated Proximal gradiant descent_
 - _Euler_ vs _LeapFrog_ ...

-We have to develop both theoreical and computational tools to understand why and where AdaSwarm works.
+Therefore, in order to better underatand, and devleop the theory and tools for composable optimziers, we have to develop both theoreical and computational tools to understand why and where AdaSwarm works.
+Make such optimizers accessible to the community.

 ## Objectives: